leegee/global-terrorism-map/README.md

 The package at git@github.com:openmaptiles/fonts.git contains PBFs for fonts for cluster labels.

 Manually fetch the dist and copy into `public/fonts` the `Open Sans Regular/` directory.

+### Client

+In the project root:

+    bun install
+    bun dev